-Data Integration Toolbox No. 1 3 credits STA 1000 (QLR 1000) (GE - QLR)
+STA 1000 Data Integration Toolbox No. 1 (QLR 1000, GE-QLR, 3 Credits)

 Explore the role of data in the evolution of civilization and economies.
 Get your head around technology and the data pandemic.
 Through a series of case studies and investigative projects, discover the differences among data as information, knowledge, understanding, and currency.
-Learn how to leverage data to make decisions with a critical understanding of patterns - in events, populations, and processes - in the presence of uncertainty.
-Acquire the data integration techniques and tools, statistical methods, and modeling skills needed to analyze data, identify problems, create solutions, and communicate and sell solutions to others.
+Learn how to leverage data to make decisions with a critical understanding of patterns-in events, populations, and processes-in the presence of uncertainty.
+Acquire the data integration techniques and tools, statistical methods, and modeling skills you need to analyze data, identify problems, create solutions, and communicate and sell your solutions to others.

-Data Integration Toolbox No. 2 3 credits STA 2000 (STA 1000) (GE - QLR)
+STA 2000 Data Integration Toolbox No. 2 (STA 1000, GE-QLR, 3 Credits)

-Building on STA 1000, further explore the application of data integration tools in key business decision-making challenges.
-Who are my customers and what do they want; where is fraud; which companies are at risk for bankruptcy; which products are likely to fail; and what risks do you need to manage?
-Learn to apply algebraic, spreadsheet, graphical, and statistical models to help answer these questions in a variety of investigative settings.
-Discover the powerful and exciting principles of computer science, database management, and big data analytics that have supercharged the data integration toolbox in recent years.
+Building on STA 1000, further explore the application of data-integration tools in key business decision-making challenges: who are my customers and what do they want; where is there fraud; which companies are at risk for bankruptcy; which products are likely to fail; and what risks do you need to manage?
+Learn to apply algebraic, spreadsheet, graphical, and statistical models to help answer such questions in a variety of investigative settings.
+Discover the powerful and exciting principles of computer science, database management, and big data analytics that have supercharged the Data Integration Toolbox in recent years.